densechen/AReLU/README.md

 ### More

-You can modify `main.py` to try with more datasets and optimizer.
+You can modify `main.py` to try with more datasets and optimizers.

 ## 5. More tasks

 ### Classification

-You can refer to [CIFAR10](https://github.com/kuangliu/pytorch-cifar.git) and [CIFAR100](https://github.com/weiaicunzai/pytorch-cifar100.git) for more experiments with popular network structure.
+You can refer to [CIFAR10](https://github.com/kuangliu/pytorch-cifar.git) and [CIFAR100](https://github.com/weiaicunzai/pytorch-cifar100.git) for more experiments with popular network structures.
 After download the repo, you just copy `activations` folder into repo, and modify some code.

 ### Segmentation